SamKnows/backend-test/README.md

 ## Dont’s
 - *Do not* use any full-stack frameworks (e.g. `symfony/symfony` or `laravel/laravel`)
-- *Do not* use anything other than MySQL
+- *Do not* use anything other than MySQL or SQLite
 - *Do not* use Docker, Vagrant or similar

 ## Do’s